Everyone Jumping, Everyone Happy: Rio Celebrates Carnival - UrduPoint

 The samba schools are rooted in Rio's impoverished favela neighborhoods, and each parade tells a story, often dealing with politics, social issues and history.

-This year's parades include homages to little-known heroes of Afro-Brazilian history and a celebration of the Yanomami Indigenous people, who have been ravaged by a humanitarian crisis blamed on illegal gold mining in the Amazon.
+This year's parades include homages to little-known heroes of Afro-Brazilian history and a celebration of the Yanomami Indigenous people, who have been ravaged by a humanitarian crisis blamed on illegal gold mining in the Amazon rainforest.

-The school behind that parade, Salgueiro, linked the plight of the world's biggest rainforest to the fight against climate change, in which the Amazon's carbon-absorbing trees play a vital role.

-"We're here to show everyone what's happening in the Amazon," said dancer Kevin Rodriguis, 22, after being extracted from atop his float by a crane at the end of the parade.

 Recent Stories